makrai/notes/schick21-cloze-few-shot-classif-nli.md

 # Related Work

 * Radford+ (2019) provide hints in the form of natural language patterns for zero-shot learning
-  * tasks such as reading comprehension and question answering (QA).
+  * tasks such as reading comprehension and question answering (QA)
   * idea has been applied to
     * unsupervised text classification (Puri and Catanzaro, 2019)
     * commonsense knowledge mining (Davison+ 2019) and
-    * argumentative relation classification (Opitz, 2019).
+    * argumentative relation classification (Opitz, 2019)
   * Srivastava+ (2018) use task descriptions for zero-shot classification but
   * hE require a semantic parser
   * relation extraction, Bouraoui+ (2020) automatically identify patterns that